lorebianchi98/Talk2DINO/README.md

 ```
 ## Evaluation

+This section is adapted from [GroupViT](https://github.com/NVlabs/GroupViT), [TCL](https://github.com/khanrc/tcl), and [FreeDA](https://github.com/aimagelab/freeda).
 The segmentation datasets should be organized as follows:

 ```shell
 data